cmtt/dijs/README.md

 ````

 # Build
-In addition, you can create a minified build with Google's Closure compiler.
-This might save you
+A minified version (1916 bytes, 911 bytes gzipped) is included in the build/ directory.

-a few bytes - Dijs is currently below 2 KB minified.
+In addition, you can create a minified build with Google's Closure compiler by yourself.

 Please refer to gmarty's [grunt-closure-compiler](https://github.com/gmarty/grunt-closure-compiler)
 for further information about installation of this requirement.